ker2x/DearDiary/README.md

 ```
 * there is no M1 native for 7zip.
 Meh... i don't care.
 * Now i can use the latest and greatest Ghidra and perhaps patch some bugs too ?

+---

+### 2021/11/15

+Lots of post-surgery paperwork today.

+I hope i'll have some post-paperwork time to play with emotet.